noopkat/Misc_tools/MakrKT/install-notes.md

 The steps to programming your radio are:

 1. Make sure the radio and programmer are hooked up correctly and plugged in via USB.
 You can double check [this section](#how-to-hook-up-your-public-radio-and-the-programmer) if you're unsure on how to do this.
+2. Turn on the radio.
-2. Enter the radio frequency and programmer codename of choice into the two text boxes.
+3. Enter the radio frequency and programmer codename of choice into the two text boxes.
-3. Take a deep breath, and click 'Flash my Radio'.
+4. Take a deep breath, and click 'Flash my Radio'.
-4. Pause for a few seconds to let the hardware do its thing.
+5. Pause for a few seconds to let the hardware do its thing.
 If all went well, you should see a success message pop up at the bottom of the Public Radio software.
-If not, not to worry!
-Check the [troubleshooting section](#troubleshooting) below.
+Your radio will also start playing your station!
+If not, not to worry, check the [troubleshooting section](#troubleshooting) below.

 ## How to hook up your Public Radio and the programmer